leesjensen/cs260-w2022/Unit3.md

 - [JavaScript Promises for Dummies](https://scotch.io/tutorials/javascript-promises-for-dummies)
 - Write an essay about async-await and promises

-# JS 3.3 - DOM interacting with HTML
+# JS 3.3 - Promises & DOM interacting with HTML

 ## J5